 - Advanced Persistent Threats

-But since the publication of this list, there has been widespread adoption of several different types of game-changing technology: cloud computing, big data, and adoption of mobile devise usage, to name a few.
+But since the publication of this list, there has been widespread adoption of several different types of game-changing technology: cloud computing, big data, and adoption of mobile device usage, to name a few.

 In September 2016, Bob Gourley shared a video containing comments from Rand Corporation testimony to the House Homeland Security Committee, Subcommittee on Cybersecurity, Infrastructure Protection and Security Technologies regarding emerging cyber threats and their implications.
 The video highlights two technology trends that are driving the cyber threat landscape in 2016: